 Samsung Galaxy S21 FE

 The Samsung Galaxy S21 FE is a great phone that has the misfortune of being overshadowed by other great phones in the Samsung Galaxy family.
-It has all the great features you’d expect to find in a Samsung phone; the camera is incredibly high quality, the 120Hz screen is bright and intuitive, and the battery life is very respectable.
+It has all the great features you’d expect to find in a Samsung phone; the camera is incredibly high quality with a telephoto lens, it offers wireless charging and compatibility with various fast chargers, the 120Hz screen is bright and intuitive, and the battery life is very respectable.

 The Snapdragon 888 chip is powerful, allowing 4K streaming and many high-intensity apps.
-With 5G compatibility, this device is built to make the fastest possible internet connections with low levels of lag and accessibility from most parts of the country.
+If you’re looking for a gaming phone, the Galaxy S21 FE offers the software support you need for a full day of gameplay.
+Additionally, with 5G compatibility, this device is built to make the fastest possible internet connections with low levels of lag and accessibility from most parts of the country.

 Despite being the budget version of the S21 series, the phone is still $700, putting it in the higher range for many people looking for a smartphone.
 Almost all of the features are inferior to the S22 series.
 At the same time, it fails to hit the attractive price point of the A52.

-However, it is 5G compatible and very future-proof, making it a solid choice regardless of whether or not you are interested in the S22.
-If you are looking to thread that needle between the S22 and the A52, consider the S21 FE.
+However, it is 5G compatible and very future-proof, making it a solid choice regardless of whether or not you are interested in the S22 or S21 Ultra.
+If you want to thread that needle between the S22 and the A52, consider the S21 FE.

 Android Phone FAQs